thillRobot/seam_detection/README.md

 - [ ] implement `overlap_predator` registration on experimental data for performance comparision, this might solve orientation issues

 - [ ] add separate code for cloud_segmentation to complete separation of steps

-- [ ] use a .cpp class to improve the implementation of seam_detection.cpp, clean up the code in general, it is overbloated!

 - [ ] re-visit data preparation with correspodence in mind, aim for equally dense target and source clouds